kentaro/mix_tasks_upload_hotswap/README.md

 To use this package, you need to meet the requirements below:

-1. Add configurations for this task
+1. Add configurations for `mix upload.hotswap`
-2. Start node through which your code changes are deployed
+2. Start node(s) on your device(s) through which your code changes are deployed

 ### 1. Add configurations for `mix upload.hotswap`